-C6 marginally strengthens Albedo’s capabilities as a sub-DPS by increasing the damage of his teammates.
-Note that just like the dmg% from Geo resonance, this bonus only applies to units on field and does not snapshot, meaning that this constellation is only beneficial towards the carry of the team, and thus can be rather niche.
+C6 marginally strengthens Albedo’s capabilities as an off-field DPS by increasing the damage of his teammates.
+Note that just like the DMG% from Geo Resonance, this bonus only applies to units on field and does not snapshot, meaning that this Constellation is only beneficial for the on-field carry of the team, and thus has very little applications in effect.

 Individual DPS increase: 3%

 Importance of Levelling Albedo

 It is recommended to level Albedo to 90 as an investment priority compared to typical ATK scaling units.
 Unlike ATK scaling units, who get close to ¾ of their Base ATK from their weapon, Albedo mainly scales off his DEF and is much more dependent on his base stats.
 Ascending and leveling Albedo from 80/80 to 90/90 increases his total damage by roughly 16%, which is the equivalent of going from C0 to C2.
 Therefore, it is highly recommended to level Albedo as part of the process of increasing his damage, more so than for most ATK scalers.